terrycojones/rpnpy/README.md

 * As of version 2.0.0, the `rpn.py` script has been moved into `src/rpnpy/cli/rpn.py`.
 You can call it using the `rpnpy` command that the package now installs.

+## Terminal User Interface

+You can run `rpnpy` with the `--tui` option to have it present a TUI with buttons, and a stack and variables display.
+You can still use your keyboard when using the TUI.

 ## Example rpnpy sessions

-Before getting a bit more formal (and boring) in describing how you use `rpnpy`, here are some example sessions to give you a flavor.
+Before getting more formal in describing how to use `rpnpy`, here are some example command line computations to give you the flavor.

 (BTW, I set my shell up to alias `pc` (Python calculator) for `rpnpy` to minimize typing and be a bit more like `dc`.
 But I'll use `rpnpy` in the